 You’re going up against potentially hundreds of other candidates; if you want to get noticed you need to show what you’ve achieved, not just what you’ve done.

-Here, we’re going to tell you about what your work experience section is, why employers want to see it in your resume, and give you some hints and tips for making your experience section sparkle so hiring managers just won’t be able to ignore it.
+Here, we’re going to tell you about what your work experience section is, why employers want to see it in your resume and give you some hints and tips for making your experience section sparkle so hiring managers just won’t be able to ignore it.

 So they can understand where you’ve worked in the past, a recruiter is likely going to jump to the work experience section straight away.